 The following section details several safety precautions that should be observed at all times.
 First, a fully loaded MIS Platform can weigh up to 220lbs.
-Second, electricity is a major concern, especially Electrostatic Discharge (ESD), detailed later in this section.
+Second, electricity is a major concern when handling components, especially Electrostatic Discharge (ESD), detailed later in this section.
 Please read these sections carefully prior to using the MIS Platform.